Bullseye Electric Ray

 - Short, thick tail with two dorsal fins

-- Small, protruding eyes on top of the head
+- Small, protruding mouth on the underside

 When You’ll See Them